symfony/symfony-docs/components/console/introduction.rst

         'foo'
     );

-The validation callback can be any callable PHP function, the fourth argument is the maximum number of attempts, set it to ``false`` for unlimited attempts.
+The validation callback can be any callable PHP function and the fourth argument to :method:`Symfony\\Component\\Console\\Helper::askAndValidate` is the maximum number of attempts - set it to ``false`` (the default value) for unlimited attempts.
 The fifth argument is the default value.

 The callback must throw an exception in case the value is not acceptable.
 Please note that the callback **must** return the value.
 The value can be modified by